pnkfelix/presentations/README.md

-present-rust-codemesh2013
+pnkfelix/presentations
 =========================

-Source for slideshow presentation of Rust at Codemesh 2013
+Source for slideshow presentations, mostly of Rust, at various conferences.

+The source for particular presentations tends to be held in individual branches.

+The *deployed* presentations are all collected together on the `gh-pages` branch.